Mary Anna Marten: Archaeology

-Marten was an archaeologist of note.
+Marten was an amateur archaeologist of note.
 In 1956, her brother-in-law, Tim Marten, was head of the chancery at the Embassy of the United Kingdom, Tehran.
 During a visit to him, she became deeply attached to Iran, which she explored over many subsequent visits, often staying with the archaeologist Roman Ghirshman at his excavations at Choga Zanbil.

 In 1988, Marten established The Ancient Persia Fund at the British Academy in memory of the distinguished Russian scholar Vladimir G. Lukonin.
 The aim of the fund was and is to encourage and support the study of Ancient Persia and related areas including Central Asia, in the period before the coming of Islam.

 Marten was appointed a trustee of the British Museum by the prime minister on 5 December 1985.
 She was reappointed twice (5 December 1990 and 5 December 1995).
 She retired on the 4 December 1998.
 She served on the following committees of the British Museum: